Table of Contents

-Productivity apps are everywhere, each one promising to be the next best thing to help you get work done.
+Productivity apps and time management tools are everywhere, each one promising to be the next best thing to help you get work done.
 It’s overwhelming enough to try to sift through every tool that helps manage your time, collaborate with peers or automate tasks.
 But if you’re swamped with work, you definitely don’t have time to wade through the ocean of options.

 No need to worry.
 We’re here to bring you today’s most promising and powerful productivity apps.
 Our guide pares things down to the best offerings available right now, gleaned from our experience and reviews from a wide range of sources.